jekkilekki/sheikah-slate/README.md

 1. OpenCV library for Computer Vision
 2. Python for OpenCV
+3. Tensorflow Object Detection to do Pixel Wise Classification
-3. React Native to build the app
+4. React Native to build the app

 ## What I'm Building